ASpiteri-BCGov/pern/README.md

 npx perntest1
 ```

+## API
+Out of the box the application comes with a pre configured and fully customizable API.

+DELETE
+GET
+POST
+UPDATE

 ## Help

 * If you can’t make it past the question prompts, focus on what the hints say.